RHVoice/RHVoice/doc/en/index.md

 ### Supported languages

 Initially, RHVoice could speak only Russian.
-Now it also supports American English, Brazilian Portuguese, Esperanto, Georgian, Ukrainian, Kyrgyz and Tatar.
+Now it also supports American English, Brazilian Portuguese, Esperanto, Georgian, Ukrainian, Kyrgyz, Tatar, Macedonian, Albanian and Polish.
 In theory, it is possible to implement support for other languages, if all the necessary resources can be found or created.